Bodycam video released after jury acquits ex-cop of murder

 "Yes, sir," Shaver says, sobbing.

 An officer then orders Shaver to crawl toward him.
-As Shaver crawls, he reaches behind him with his right hand.
+As Shaver crawls, he appears to reach behind him with his right hand.

 That's when Brailsford fired five rounds, killing him.